Vincy-Cheng/gtm_mobile_sample_app/README.md

 # gtm_mobile_sample_app

-This project is an example to configure GTM (Google Tag Manager) on app
+This project is an example to configure GTM (Google Tag Manager) on app.
+Also, is an example to log event to GA4 (Google Analytics 4)

 ## Getting Started